mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 If the `sim` parameter has multiple scenarios and the `scenario_loop` placement is set to `OUTER`, this function must be called if the user wants to ensure the same trial data be used in each scenario.
 If this function is not called, new trial data will be generated for each scenario.

 Also note that if the `filename` argument is used, all random variable draws are saved to the given filename.
 Internally, any `Distribution` instance is converted to a `SampleStore` and the values are subsequently returned in the order generated when `rand!` is called.

-If this function is not called prior to calling `run_sim`, random sampling is used for all distributions and trial data are not saved.

 ## Assigning distributions